 Carbamazepine can be a very effective mood stabilizer.
 You may not hear about it so much, because it is trickier to use and has some risks.
 The big risks are rare, but they sound scary.
-However, many people who use it get improvements in sleep and anxiety that could not be achieved with lithium or valproate (where one cannot “push” the dose due to risk of increasing side effects — nausea, diarrhea, or tremor with lithium; weight gain with valproate).
+However, many people who use it get improvements in sleep and anxiety that could not be achieved with lithium or valproate.

-Because carbamazepine is so little understood, I made a brief video presentation about it, 5 minutes.
+Because carbamazepine is so little understood, I made a brief video presentation about it, 5 minutes; but the same stuff and more is covered below.

 - no weight gain (generally no more than our society commonly produces)